A lot or a little?

 Is it any good?

-CLUB PENGUIN is a cool way for kids to get their feet wet in the world of social networking and online gaming -- as long as parents use the site's parental controls and as long as kids are taught how to block rule breakers and how to report any bad behavior.
-On the site, kids enjoy dressing up their penguin, waddling around the many different areas of the virtual world -- all with cool themes -- and playing fun games.
-Plus, players should be able to find their friends' penguins more easily -- but still remain anonymous -- with the new friends list.
+CLUB PENGUIN is a cool way for kids to get their feet wet in the world of social networking and online gaming -- as long as parents use the site's parental controls and kids are taught how to block rule breakers and report any bad behavior.
+On the site, kids dress their penguin up, waddle around the many different areas of the virtual world -- all with cool themes -- and play fun games.
+Players should be able to find their friends' penguins more easily -- but still remain anonymous -- with the new friends list.

 The new chat tool includes only phrases that have been approved by monitors.
 Some 300,000 of the most used phrases were mined from chat logs to create the approved list; kids can use these words and phrases in so many combinations that it should not feel limiting.
 The end result is that kids are safer but still have more opportunities for real conversation than with highly scripted chat.